Glenwood Caverns Adventure Park

 - Iron Mountain Tramway – Panoramic views of Glenwood Springs, Mt.
 Sopris and the Roaring Fork Valley are the highlight as passengers ride 4,300 feet up the side of Iron Mountain in fully enclosed gondola cabins.

-- NEW Haunted Mine Drop – New summer 2017, the world’s first drop ride to go underground.
+- NEW Haunted Mine Drop – The world’s first drop ride to go underground.
 Hold on tight!
-You’ll hear ghostly mining tales and, when you least expect it, the floor will disappear and you’ll drop 110’ down inside Iron Mountain.
-One of USA Today’s “12 Most Anticipated Theme Park Rides of 2017.
+You’ll hear ghostly mining tales and, when you least expect it, you’ll drop 110’ down inside Iron Mountain.
+Voted USA Today’s "Best New Amusement Park Attraction of 2017."

 Most rides and attractions are seasonal and may be closed at any time due to weather or maintenance.
 Please check directly with Iron Mountain Tram personnel at the base before purchasing tickets.

 No visit to this Glenwood Springs Colorado adventure park would be complete without a tour of the Glenwood Caverns.
 Explore the underground landscape millions of years in the making.
 Learn about the living cavern that’s home to thousands of formations, including stalactites, stalagmites, soda straws, cave bacon, and flowstone.
 Experience the amazing King’s Row, the most highly decorated cave room in Colorado.
 There are two 40-minute walking tours appropriate for most ages that depart throughout the day.
 No reservations are necessary for the walking tours.
 Longer Wild Tours are available with advance reservations.

 Even More to do Than Caves and Rides!

 Indoors or outside, there’s something here for everyone.